-An internationally recognised independent state since 1878, Serbia joined the Kingdom of the Serbs, Croats and Slovenes in 1918, thus becoming a part of Yugoslavia in 1929.
-In April 1941, when Germany’s twelve-day campaign against the South Slavic state led to its partition between the Axis powers and their allies, the Yugoslav government was evacuated to London.
-Following the capitulation, most of Serbia’s present day territory was administered by the German military under the “Militärbefehlshaber Serbien” in Belgrade.
-The northern Bačka region was annexed by Hungary, some south-easterly areas by Bulgaria, the north-westerly Syrmia region by the newly created (on 10 April 1941) Independent State of Croatia (Nezavisna Država Hrvatska, NDH), and south-westerly areas by Italian-controlled Albania.
-The German occupiers were driven out of the Yugoslav capital Belgrade by the Soviet Army and local Communist partisan units in October 1944.
+An internationally recognised independent state since 1878, Serbia joined the Kingdom of Serbs, Croats and Slovenes in 1918, which then became the Kingdom of Yugoslavia in 1929.
+In April 1941, when Germany’s twelve-day campaign against Yugoslavia led to its partition between the Axis powers and their allies, the Yugoslav government was evacuated to London.
+Following the capitulation, most of Serbia’s present-day territory was administered by the German military under the “Militärbefehlshaber Serbien” in Belgrade.
+The rest of the territory was annexed by neighbouring countries: northern Bačka by Hungary; some south-east areas by Bulgaria, the south-west areas by Italian-controlled Albania; and the north-west Syrmia region by the Independent State of Croatia (Nezavisna Država Hrvatska), which had been formed on 10 April 1941.
+The German occupiers were driven out of the Yugoslav capital Belgrade by the Red Army and local Communist partisan units in October 1944.
 Serbia then became one of six republics within the post-war Socialist Federal Republic of Yugoslavia.
 When Yugoslavia dissolved during the 1990s, Serbia became an independent state again.

-In 1941 some 16,000 Jews lived in the German occupied part of Serbia, out of a population of about 3,810,000.
+In 1941, about 33,500 Jews lived in Serbia, among them some 16,000 lived in the German occupied areas of Serbia, out of a population of about 3,810,000.
 Soon, the new authorities issued anti-Jewish laws.
-Those considered Jews were made to wear the Jewish badge, expelled from certain professions and restricted to living in certain areas.
-By the summer of 1941, some 900 Jewish businesses had been taken away from their owners.
-While Jewish bank accounts were blocked, the Jewish community was forced to pay three substantial fines, and all Jewish men between the ages of 16 and 60 were rounded up for forced labour.
-Jews also fell victim to German reprisals against the local resistance movement: When Hitler ordered the German military authorities to retaliate by executing 50 Serbian hostages for every German injured during the revolt, and 100 for every German soldier killed, the Germans met their quota by executing Jews, hoping to avoid antagonising the gentile local population any further.
+Those considered Jews were forced to wear the Jewish badge, expelled from certain professions and restricted to living in certain areas.
+By the summer of 1941, all Jewish men between the ages of 16 and 60 were rounded up for forced labour.
+Jews also fell victim to German reprisals against the local resistance movement.
+Notably, the German military authorities threatened to retaliate by executing 50 Serbian hostages for every German injured and 100 for every German soldier killed; the Germans met their quota by executing Jews, hoping to avoid antagonising the gentile local population any further.
 By early autumn 1941, most of the Jewish men of Serbia had been imprisoned in local concentration camps, and mass executions began.
-By December, most of the Jewish men, about 5,000 people, had been killed.
+By December, the majority of Jewish men, about 5,000 people, had been killed.
 Exceptions were made for those who were needed for forced labour.
-At the same time, about 8,000 Jewish women, children and old people were sent to a fairground turned into an internment camp at Sajmište near Belgrade.
+At the same time, about 8,000 Jewish women, children and elderly people were sent to a fairground which had been turned into an internment camp at Sajmište near Belgrade.
 From March to May 1942, more than 6,000 inmates were killed in gas vans, while another 1,200 died of exposure or starvation.
-By the summer of 1942, only very few Jews were surviving in Serbia, either in hiding or by joining the Partisans.
-In total, about 14,500 Jews were murdered in Serbia during the war.
+By the summer of 1942, only a very few Jews were left in Serbia, surviving either by hiding or by joining the Partisans.
+In total, about 14,500 Jews were murdered in the German-controlled part of Serbia during the war.

-In the Bulgarian-occupied zone of Serbia, i.e. in Macedonia and southeast Serbia, Jews were arrested in 1943, and deported to the Treblinka death camp.
-In the Hungarian-occupied part of Serbia, Jews were among the victims of the killings at Novi Sad in January 1942.
-In the Albanian-occupied area of Serbia, the Germans, with support of an Albanian SS-Division, arrested Jews from Kosovo and Jewish refugees from other parts of Yugoslavia.
+In the Bulgarian-occupied zone of Serbia—Macedonia and southeast Serbia—Jews were arrested in 1943 and deported to the Treblinka death camp.
+In the Hungarian-occupied part of Serbia, Jews were among the victims of the Hungarian killings at Novi Sad in January 1942.
+In the Albanian-occupied area of Serbia, the Germans, supported by an Albanian SS-Division, arrested Jews from Kosovo and Jewish refugees from other parts of Yugoslavia.
 They were sent to the Sajmište camp and one month later to Bergen-Belsen.
-For the whole of present-day Serbia about 27,000 Jews out of a total of about 33,500 (over eighty percent) perished.
+In the entirety of present-day Serbia, some 27,000 Jews out of about 33,500 (over 80%) perished.

-All archives in Serbia are operated by the state.
-Their legal framework is provided by the Cultural Heritage Protection Law.
-Except for the Military Archives, which operate under the Minstry of Defence (and hold, among other things, the still-closed collection of the NDH Foreign Ministry), and the Diplomatic Archive of the Ministry of Foreign Affairs, all other archival institutions investigated by EHRI are financed by the Ministry of Culture.
-The main institutions are the Archives of Serbia, which head the regional and city archives network throughout Serbia, including the autonomous Vojvodina province.
+Their legal framework for the state archives is provided by the Cultural Heritage Protection Law.
+With the exception of the Military Archives, which operate under the Ministry of Defence (and hold, among other things, the closed collection of the NDH Foreign Ministry), and the Diplomatic Archive of the Ministry of Foreign Affairs, all other archival institutions that have been investigated by EHRI are financed by the Ministry of Culture.
+The main institutions are the Archives of Serbia, which are responsible for the regional and city archives network throughout Serbia, including the autonomous Vojvodina province.
 Other important institutions are the Archives of Yugoslavia and the Historical Archives of Belgrade.